Postpartum Doula Training &Careers

 It sounds amazing - is there a downside?

 As with any career, postpartum doula work can have its challenges.
 Safety is at the forefront of all doula work, as are ethics.
 You may work with clients who's own parenting philosophy does not match with your own and being in service to women during this special time in their lives means a commitment to their family's needs and putting aside our own beliefs.
-Some clients may prefer overnight postpartum support, so that is something to consider as well.

 Despite the challenges, this also means this work is fulfilling, new and different.
 We are always learning and it is an incredible honor to be included to be a part of such a special time in someone's life.
 When we are truly called to do this "heart-work", the fulfillment we get from the level of care we give is almost indescribable, but we can tell you it is a gift to serve in this way.